Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 > Just a quick thought here—are you by any chance running this under a single-threaded server such as Webrick?
 You may not be able to test shipping callbacks in that environment, as the request from Relay to your shipping endpoint will be blocked waiting for the POST request to your server to finish.
 You might want to look at using a different multi-process backend or pool in order to test this.

 That was it actually.
-I understood that the shipping cost callback is stuck waiting for Stripe::Order create call to finish while the Stripe::Order create call was waiting for a shipping_method to be set on `order` object which gets returned from shipping callback.
+I understood that the `shipping_cost` callback is stuck waiting for `Stripe::Order` create call to finish while the `Stripe::Order` create call was waiting for a `shipping_method` attribute to be set on `order` object which gets returned from shipping callback.
 So, it was a dead-lock case, both waiting for each other to finish which was resulting in Stripe API call timeout issue.

 I solved this by running 2 processes of thin server in localhost at 2 different ports and hardcoding the shipping json in callback.
+Instead of fetching the shipping cost from Easypost I hardcoded it because I wanted to fix my first issue which was related to request timeout.
+Below are steps on how to do this.

 Add `gem thin` to your Gemfile.
 Run `bundle install` to install thin gem.